 An upcoming referendum and a vicious war of words with Europe could end up making Erdogan more powerful — and isolated — than ever.

 ANKARA, Turkey — In a half-destroyed temple overlooking the Turkish capital, there is a carved inscription of a text known as “The Deeds of the Divine Augustus.”
 It is the most complete surviving version of the funerary inscription of the first Roman emperor, Augustus.
 Following its hagiographic accounts of wars won, gladiatorial spectacles commissioned, and money showered upon the populace, it concludes with a line that would later be echoed by the founder of the Turkish Republic, Mustafa Kemal Ataturk: Augustus, it says, was considered by the people of Rome as the “father of the country.”

 Two millennia after Augustus, the conspiracies and political machinations of ancient Rome have nothing on modern Turkey.
-Today, the debate revolves around whether its current ruler, Recep Tayyip Erdogan, is echoing Augustus once again — this time by gutting the country’s democratic institutions and concentrating all power in his own hands.
+Today, the debate revolves around whether its current ruler, Recep Tayyip Erdogan, is echoing Augustus once again — this time, over whether he is gutting the country’s democratic institutions and concentrating all power in his own hands.
 On April 16, Turks will vote in a referendum over a package of constitutional amendments meant to concentrate more power in the office of the presidency, the position currently held by Erdogan.